nextthingco/docs/CHIP_Pro-Docs/source/includes/_overview.md

 **Power Management**

-Charge or power from an AC/DC adapter or power it from USB or a rechargable battery.
+C.H.I.P.
+Pro can be powered by battery, USB or AC/DC adapter.
 On-board Power management with the AXP209 provides plenty of power options to better match your applications: mobile, industrial, and low-power are all possible with C.H.I.P.
 Pro.

 ## GR8 SiP

 ![GR8](images/CHIP-Pro-Exploded-View.png)

-C.H.I.P.
-Pro is powered by GR8, a system-in-package (SiP) that was designed by us at Next Thing Co.
+The GR8 is a system-in-package (SiP) that was designed by us at Next Thing Co.
+You can find it in our C.H.I.P.
+Pro board and it's available for purchase on its own.

 GR8 SiP Features: